Financial incentives for photovoltaics: Ireland

-Solar PV has been excluded from the last three REFIT feed-in tariff programs (which are solely targeted at large scale producers).
-No commercial scale solar installations have been built in Ireland.

-Residential and Micro scale Solar receives no grant aid, no subsidy and no tax deductions are available.
-No Feed-In tariffs are available for these customers and net-metering is similarly unavailable.
-Co-operative and privately shared electricity between separate properties is illegal.
+Until 15 February 2022, residential and micro scale solar received no grant aid, no subsidy and no tax deductions.
+No Feed-In tariffs were available for these customers and net-metering was similarly unavailable.
+Co-operative and privately shared electricity between separate properties was illegal.
 A 9c/kWh Feed-In tariff was available from Electric Ireland until December 2014, when it was withdrawn without replacement.
 Income from this feed-in tariff was subject to income tax at up to 58%.
-No other Micro-scale Feed-In tariffs are available.

-Homeowners with grid connected PV systems are charged a €9.45 per billing cycle "low-usage surcharge" for importing less than 2kWh per day or being a net exporter of energy in a billing period.
+No other Micro-scale Feed-In tariffs were available.
+Additionally, homeowners with grid connected PV systems were charged a €9.45 per billing cycle "low-usage surcharge" for importing less than 2kWh per day or being a net exporter of energy in a billing period.